AdKats/AdKats/extensions/LRT-README.md

 </p>
 <h2>Overview</h2>
 <p>
-    All 3500 infantry items in the game (primaries, sidearms, attachments for either, gadgets, grenades, etc) can be denied on spawn using this plugin, with customizable messages for each item.
+    All 3500 infantry items in Battlefield 4 (primaries, sidearms, attachments for either, gadgets, grenades, etc) can be denied on spawn using this plugin, with customizable messages for each item.
 Settings allow for only enforcing loadouts on problem players, or for all players, with per-item gradation of that enforcement.
 </p>
 <h4>Basic</h4>
 <ul>